 - Officiate Weddings – You can get a quick online license to officiate weddings in most states, and the job can be fun and lucrative.
 If you are a great speaker who can tell stories, distill information from participants, and spread the love, this gig can pay between $300-$500 per wedding!
-This site has more information on how it all works.
+My wife got ordained online if you need an officiant in Southern California!

 - Cleaning Service – Home and office cleaning is not a glamorous job, but it is a gig that’s in demand and can be used to build an even bigger cleaning business by contracting out jobs to other cleaners.
-When starting, you can advertise locally or sign up with apps like Exec or GetMaid for a more Uber like maid experience.
+When starting, you can advertise locally or sign up with apps for a more Uber-like maid experience.

 - Furniture Assembly – I know lots of people who like shopping at Ikea, but very few who actually enjoy putting that furniture together.
 If you are that weird breed of person that likes building furniture from Ikea or elsewhere, this is a great way to make a few bucks.
 TaskRabbit has a handyman section that includes furniture delivery, or you can advertise locally at grocery stores, community centers, churches, and retirement communities.

 - Gardening – Green thumbed entrepreneurs may see success running a gardening business.
 This can be run seasonally in colder climates, or as a complement to a snow removal service that runs during the winter.
 In the spring, summer, and fall months, you can plant, prune, and maintain plants or gardens.
 And don’t forget lawn mowing and raking leaves.